mikecancilla/mpts_parser/README.md

 -----------------------------

 Windows command line app that will parse an MPEG Transport Stream and generate an XML document which represents the stream.

+Example command line.
+This will write xml to output.xml, and it will print the progress.

+mp2ts_parser -x -p file.mpts >> output.xml